fwiptables/fwiptables/README.md

       [Iptables firewall]

         Legacy or nft: only one of them is sufficent
       iptables-legacy: support for xtables ipv4
          iptables-nft: support for nftables ipv4
      ip6tables-legacy: support for xtables ipv6
         ip6tables-nft: support for nftables ipv6

       [Firewall recomendation with full client]

       Client prefered: input-established
-      Server prefered: tinyserver-tcp
+      Server prefered: tinyserver-tcp ports

       [Some options]

       shield maxtries: limit against attack per bruteforce
             Blacklist: excepcionals hosts dropped in firewall
             whitelist: excepcionals hosts allowed in firewall
            tinyserver: client in all allowed, and servers manually
     input-established: the computer is only client

       [Necesary Ports]

                   ntp: Port necesary to update the time and date
                bootpc: Port necesary to dhcp and get ip
                domain: This port is necesary to domain resolver
                 https: This port is necesary for udp named web html5
             ipv6-icmp: Necesary protocol in ipv6
            ipv4 ports: ipv6 works too with old ipv4 ports

 ## fwiptables compile
       BASH SCRIPT WORKS fully.